Horizonzhou/libtasks/README.md

 ### The following cmake options are possible at the moment:

 - -DCMAKE_BUILD_TYPE=<type> - if type is "Debug" the library will be build with debug logging enabled.
+Set it to "Doc" to generate the code documentation (make doc).
 Default is "Release".
 - -DDISABLE_TESTS=<option>  - if option is "y" or "Y" the tests will not be build.
 Default is N.
 - -DWITH_EXAMPLES=<option>  - if option is "y" or "Y" the examples will be built too.
 Default is N.
 - -DWITH_PROFILER=<option>  - if option is "y" or "Y" the examples will be build with profiling support.
 Default is N.